dwightjack/vue-types/packages/docs/guide/validators.md

 ## Custom Validators

-Custom validators are a special kind of factory function useful to describe complex validation requirements.
+Custom validators are special factory function useful for describing complex validation requirements.
 By design custom validators:

 - **don't have** a `validate` method
 - have a `.def()` method to assign a default value on the current prop